abhishekkumar-coding/MyNotes/React-Native/1_RN_questions.md

 ## 🧾 Object Literal Styles
 # ✅ Pros:
-uick and simple for inline or dynamic styles.
+Quick and simple for inline or dynamic styles.
 Easy to use with conditional styling (based on state or props).

 # 🚫 Cons: